 Additionally, as a member of a U3A members can attend workshops, study days, lectures, summer schools, conferences and more provided by the Third Age Trust.

 Members have the opportunity to attend as many interest groups as available (and to volunteer to start a new interest group if they wish).
-There may be an additional small cost upon joining a particular activity group as they may be held at a local venue in which case the cost of the hire is shared amongst those attending.
+There may be an additional small cost upon joining a particular activity group as they may be held at a local venue in which case the cost of the hire is shared among those attending.

 Who can join:

 Men and women without full time responsibilities (Third Agers) who wish to be actively involved in sharing their skills, experience and knowledge with others like themselves; these can be life experiences, creative skills, educational or leisure activities.
 U3As are run by its members for its members all of whom are volunteers.